The Plan to Save India From Disinformation

 Devastating monsoon floods in Kerala, India

 On the day I visited BOOM’s offices, Karen Rebelo, the site’s deputy editor, sat at her desk and coordinated efforts with reporters to create a list of verified videos of the flood.
 (She had just set aside a project to debunk a journalist’s claim about an extravagant art purchase by a politician’s wife.)
-BOOM’s methods, she admitted, aren’t exactly sophisticated: Running reverse image searches to identify the origins of photos taken out of context, or digging up the archived versions of webpages that have been taken down.
+BOOM’s methods, she admitted, aren’t exactly sophisticated: running reverse image searches to identify the origins of photos taken out of context, or digging up the archived versions of web pages that have been taken down.
 The other methods include basic reporting—calling police or government officials to confirm information.

 BOOM’s ambitious efforts face considerable challenges.
 In 2017, India became the second-largest market in the world for smartphones.
-It now has around 300 to 400 million smartphone users, a number that is expected to grow to over 800 million by 2021.
+It now has around 300 to 400 million smartphone users, a number that is expected to grow to more than 800 million by 2021.
 In addition, the recent rise of cheap data and faster internet speeds has kicked off a boom in the app economy, as Deloitte noted in a recent report.

 As smartphone use spread in India, so did WhatsApp: It has over 200 million users in the country, according to a company spokesman.
 Soon, it became more than just a simple peer-to-peer communications tool.
 Indians now use it to disseminate political campaign platforms, distribute news and public announcements, and promote businesses, turning it into something resembling a broadcasting and publishing platform.
 According to WhatsApp, users in India forward more messages, photos, and videos than in any other country in the world—making it the perfect breeding ground for disinformation.